seanwatters/rgp/README.md

 | encrypt   | 61.537 ms |
 | decrypt   | 44.729 ms |

-The signing operation (internal to the `encrypt` function) and verifying operation (internal to the `decrypt` function), take 28.469 ms and 14.209 ms respectively, when benchmarked in isolation.
+When benchmarked in isolation, the signing operation (internal to the `encrypt` function) and verifying operation (internal to the `decrypt` function), take 28.469 ms and 14.209 ms, respectively.

+To check performance on your machine, run `cargo bench`.
+You can also view the latest benches in the GitHub CI [workflow](https://github.com//seanwatters/RGP/actions/workflows/ci.yml) under job/Benchmark.

 **NOTE:** the content signing/encryption logic is done in a separate thread from the per-recipient **content key** encryption, and the **content key** encryption work is done in a rayon `par_chunks_mut` loop, so the number of threads does have an impact on performance.